semrush/intergalactic/website/docs/components/color-picker/color-picker-api.md

 @## ColorPicker.InputColor

-Input for adding colors in HEX format.
+Input for adding colors in hexadecimal format.

 ```jsx
 import { PaletteManager } from '@semcore/color-picker';